Ellis County, Texas: Law enforcement

 The Ellis County Sheriff's Office provides law enforcement services to the county.
 The current sheriff is Brad Norman.
 The agency also operates the Ellis County Jail in Waxahachie.

 Line of duty deaths

 As of 2025, six officers of the Ellis County Sheriff's Office have been killed in the line of duty.

 Media

 Ellis County is part of the Dallas/Fort Worth television media market in North Texas.
 Stations in the market are KDFW-TV, KXAS-TV, WFAA-TV, KTVT-TV, KERA-TV, KTXA-TV, KDFI-TV, KDAF-TV, KFWD-TV, and KDTX-TV.

 The county is home to one local radio station KBEC 1390 AM and 99.1 FM.
 The station has been in continuous operation since 1955 and is the oldest Family owned radio station in Texas.
 A weekly newspaper, the Ellis County Press, is based in Ferris and published Thursdays.
-The Waxahachie Daily Light and Waxahachie Sun are published biweekly; other weekly newspapers are The Ennis News and Midlothian Mirror.
+The Waxahachie Daily Light is published on Fridays.
+Waxahachie Sun is online only published biweekly; other weekly newspapers are The Ennis News and Midlothian Mirror.